wildcardcorp/samson/README.md

 ```

 ## Performance
-Samson's primitives aren't the fastest nor were they meant to be.
+samson's primitives aren't the fastest nor were they meant to be.
 If you're concerned about performance, you have a couple of options:

 * Use primitives from a faster library (e.g. pycrypto)
 * Use PyPy instead of CPython